 Online courses have the same basic tuition and fees costs as on-campus courses.
 There isn’t a differential between resident and non-resident tuition.
 There is however an additional technology fee that supports the equipment and network costs to place courses online.
-Tuition and fees are updated annually at http://www.mtu.edu/gradschool/admissions/financial/cost/.
-The cost of a 3-credit course would be 3-times the per-graduate-credit rate (currently $820.50 for AY 2014-15 same as for on-campus), plus the half-time engineering fee (currently $450 for AY 2014-15 same as for on-campus), plus the online technology fee (currently $38 per credit for AY 2014-15).
-So presently, a 3-credit semester long course will cost approximately $3,025.
-While it varies, many companies pay for employees to pursue online graduate degrees related to the technical aspects of their jobs.
+Tuition and fees are updated annually athttp://www.mtu.edu/gradschool/admissions/financial/cost/.
+The cost of a 3-credit course would be 3-times the per-graduate-credit rate, plus the online technology fee (currently $38 per credit).
+While it varies, many companies pay for employees to pursue online graduate degrees or certificates related to the technical aspects of their jobs.

 Can courses taken at another university count toward a Michigan Tech online graduate degree?

 Generally speaking, the answer is yes.
 Each situation will be different and there are several restrictions that come into play.
 First, a student can transfer no more than 1/3 of the non-research credits (course credits) required for a graduate degree.
 For all of the degrees and options, this is never more than 10 semester credits, and may be fewer for MS thesis or MS report options.
 Secondly, no course may be transferred with a letter grade lower than B or 3.0/4.0 scale.
 The third point is whether the course content is still technically relevant.
 In any event, credit transfer requires official transcripts to be sent and the course content to be reviewed prior to the credit transfer.
 If the course(s) were awarded as quarter-term credits rather than semester credits, then the semester transfer equivalency is 2/3 of the quarter credits, rounded down to the nearest credit.